geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 So yeah, I don't know.
 I don't know if we have numbers of the speed, but it's a very fun standalone problem.
 If P2P hack is patched on 5090, will it delay the upgrade of tiny boxes to 5090?
-There's currently no plan really to do a 5090 tiny box.
+There's currently no plan really to do a 5090 TinyBox.
-There will probably be a 5090 tiny box pro, but
+There will probably be a 5090 TinyBox pro, but
 One of the problems with the 5090 is it draws 600 watts.
 You're just running into a real problem.
 Whereas how many power supplies do we want to put in this thing?
 Is it going to be a three power supply machine?
 I mean, it might have to be.
-We have some stuff for a tiny box with PCIe 5.
+We have some stuff for a TinyBox with PCIe 5.
-We've played with the new Asrock motherboard, but yeah, there's no rush to go to 5090s and go to PCIe5 for the tiny box.
+We've played with the new Asrock motherboard, but yeah, there's no rush to go to 5090s and go to PCIe5 for the TinyBox.
 It's going to be if you're banking on that anytime soon, don't.
 We're going to be selling basically the same tiny boxes for a year.
 We have a lot of those motherboards.